 Considered as a particular extension of an individual's private property and not being involved in commercial activities, an SPF is a tax neutral company, exempt from corporate income tax, municipal business tax and net wealth tax.
 This benefit is explained by its strict instrumental nature regarding private asset management, and the intention to avoid double taxation of the same assets due to the change in ownership.

 An annual subscription tax of 0,25%, capped to a yearly amount of EUR 125,000, applies to all SPFs.
-The tax base is calculated as a sum of the paid share capital and issue premium, and (if applicable) the part of the debt that exceeds eight times the aforementioned sum.
+The tax base is calculated as a sum of the paid share capital and share premiums, and (if applicable) the part of the debt that exceeds eight times the aforementioned sum.

 Simplified incorporation – low procedural and initial share capital requirements